Vishnudharan24/TorpedoX/README.md

 ### Layer 1: Hash or Ciphertext Detection
 - The first model determines whether the input hex data represents a **hash** or **ciphertext**.
-  - **If Hash** → The system proceeds to detect the specific hashing algorithm.
+  - **If Hash** → The system proceeds to detect the specific hashing algorithm (Sha-1,Sha-256,RipeMD etc..).
   - **If Ciphertext** → It advances to Layer 2.

 ---

 ### Layer 2: Classical or Modern Cipher Detection
 - If the input is ciphertext, this layer determines whether the encryption algorithm is:
-  - **Classical Cipher** → Classical cipher detection models classify the cipher (Vigenère, Playfair, OneTimePad).
+  - **Classical Cipher** → Classical cipher detection models classify the cipher (Vigenère, Playfair, OneTimePad etc..).
   - **Modern Cipher** → The process moves to Layer 3.

 ---